danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 - ~~Conditional rendering of 'Newer posts' & ''Older posts' nav as when appropriate~~
 - ~~Dynamic page titles when using pagination nav links~~
 - ~~Fix sidebar recent article paths~~
+- ~~Turn each tag into a link to a page of relevant article previews~~

 ### Helpful resources